 Are you ready to check out the DIY necklaces?
 Scroll down and enjoy the list below.
 Let me know your favorites in the comments!

-Learn how to make over 30+ DIY necklaces with these unique step-by-step tutorials!
+Learn how to make over 30+ homemade necklaces with these unique step-by-step tutorials!
 These projects are perfect to make for yourself, as gifts, or to sell at craft fairs.

 There is something special about a jewelry piece that doesn’t come from your average store – plus it’s so fun to make things that are a little more personal.
 That’s just the case with this little “Hello” embroidered pendant necklace!